- Getting there and getting around

 - There are no boat launching facilities within Cooloola.
 Nearby council-managed boat ramps are located in Boreen Point, Tewantin and Noosaville (Noosa River), Carlo Point (north of Rainbow Beach) and Norman Point (Tin Can Bay).

 Recreational fishing is popular along Teewah Beach and the upper Noosa River.
 Bag limits, size and seasonal restrictions apply to some fish species.
-For more information visit Fisheries Queensland, Department of Agriculture, Fisheries and Forestry for rules and guidelines.
+For more information visit Fisheries Queensland, Department of Agriculture and Fisheries for rules and guidelines.

 On Cooloola’s coastal beaches: